parthkapatel/customMVC/README.md

 # customMVC

-After the successful installation create the .env same like .env.example file
+After the successful installation create the .env file same like .env.example file